 We aim to enable our children to understand and gain knowledge of their own, and to understand and respect, other religions practised world-wide and to respect the position of people who do not hold the same beliefs.
-R.E is presented in a balanced way and links learning with other aspects of our taught curriculum.
+RE is presented in a balanced way through the Discovery RE scheme and links learning with other aspects of our taught curriculum.
 We aim to develop the children's attitudes of tolerance and understanding of the beliefs and customs of others, and to develop the children's knowledge, in order for them to live and work within our diverse society.
-R.E involves the exploration of positive attitudes and personal qualities as well as the spiritual development of children.
+RE involves the exploration of positive attitudes and personal qualities as well as the spiritual development of children.